thanos-io/thanos/docs/quick-tutorial.md

 ## Store Gateway

-As the sidecar backs up data into the object storage bucket of your choice, you can decrease Prometheus's retention in order to store less data locally.
+As Thanos Sidecar backs up data into the object storage bucket of your choice, you can decrease Prometheus's retention in order to store less data locally.
 However, we need a way to query all that historical data again.
-Store Gateway does just that, by implementing the same gRPC data API as the sidecars, but backing it with data it can find in your object storage bucket.
+Store Gateway does just that, by implementing the same gRPC data API as Sidecar, but backing it with data it can find in your object storage bucket.
 Just like sidecars and query nodes, Store Gateway exposes a Store API and needs to be discovered by Thanos Querier.

 ```bash
 thanos store \